HGCAL-SiPM-on-Tile-FNAL/TileAnalyzer/README.md

 ## Install

-Log in to the LPC machines
+Log in to the LPC machines, setup singularity to SL7 and get in your nobackup area.
 ```
-ssh -XY username@cmslpc-sl7.fnal.gov
+ssh -XY username@cmslpc-el9.fnal.gov
+cmssw-el7 --bind /uscms_data
+cd nobackup/
 ```

-Get code from git
+Get code from git.
 ````
 cmsrel CMSSW_10_6_19_patch2
 cd CMSSW_10_6_19_patch2/src